ShadowBonnieRUS/Garry-s-Mod-Trolleybus-System/README.md

 * AKSM-333 (few mods)
 * TrolZa-5265

-The catenary network is strongly detailed.
+The catenary network is modelled to a high degree of detail.
 It contains main elements like wires, switches, crosses and etc. The trolleybuses and catenary network use electric circuit computations to simulate real world events.

 Players can drive trolleybus routes to transport passengers between stops, also using the passenger information system when needed.
 In addition, this addon contains simple traffic systems that consist of AI traffic cars and traffic lights.